eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 ---
 layout: post
 title: 'Implementing Basic Python Decorators in PHP'
-meta: 'Implementing Python Decorators as a thought-experiment in PHP'
+meta: 'Explore how to implement basic Python decorators in PHP using runkit in this thought experiment.
+Learn about decorators, function wrapping, and PHP techniques.'
+tags: php python
 ---

-Having just stepped into the world of Python I think it is only human-nature to compare, if not contemplate solutions to, discovered given strengths in a more familiar language.
+Having just stepped into the world of Python, I think it is only human nature to compare, if not contemplate, solutions to discovered strengths in a more familiar language.
-My familiar language being of-course PHP, I thought it would be a good thought experiment to see if I could design a basic decorator implementation in the language.
+My familiar language being, of course, PHP, I thought it would be a good thought experiment to see if I could design a basic decorator implementation in the language.
 Decorators, as discussed in [another post](/posts/using-basic-auth-and-decorators-in-pythons-flask/), are an easy concept to explain.
-Simply put they wrap specified functions with other functions, providing a means to compose new functions in a succinct manner.
+Simply put, they wrap specified functions with other functions, providing a means to compose new functions in a succinct manner.

 <!--more-->

 ## The Implementation

-PHP provides a means to rename existing user-land functions and subsequently redefine them, by-way of an extension called [runkit](http://php.net/manual/en/book.runkit.php).
+PHP provides a means to rename existing user-land functions and subsequently redefine them, by way of an extension called [runkit](http://php.net/manual/en/book.runkit.php).
 For the remainder of the post I will be assuming that you have a sufficient setup configured as a prerequisite.
-Below is a simple function that uses the 'runkit' extension to rename the existing function declaration to a meaningful wrapped name, then includes this new functions name in a call to the wrapper function.
+Below is a simple function that uses the 'runkit' extension to rename the existing function declaration to a meaningful wrapped name, then includes this new function's name in a call to the wrapper function.
 This new logic is used to redefine the pre-existing original function name.

 ```php